 Traveling from European cities to Switzerland

-Remember Switzerland takes Euros, but their official currency is Swiss Francs.
-The currency exchange is almost at par with Euros.
+Remember Switzerland takes Euros, but their official currency is the Swiss Francs.
+The currency exchange is almost on par with Euros.
 Traveling from Morocco to Zurich and comparing the expenses there or with Barcelona and Lisbon – tells you how expensive the country is.

 Switzerland trip cost from India – Switzerland packages from India

-Many tour companies in India have an organized group tours with 3 star hotel stay for a total of 1.20 to 1.50 lakhs (no meals or shopping, just limited sightseeing plus flights and hotels).
-Only thing to keep in mind here is that you will be restricted to set itinerary of the provider.
+Many tour companies in India have an organized group tour with a 3-star hotel stay for a total of 1.20 to 1.50 lakhs (no meals or shopping, just limited sightseeing plus flights, and hotels).
+The only thing to keep in mind here is that you will be restricted to set an itinerary of the provider.

-If you are planning a trip on your own, you will be spending around the same amount, with a more flexible schedule and control on budget.
+If you are planning a trip on your own, you will be spending around the same amount, with a more flexible schedule and control over the budget.

-We have been to quite a few countries in Europe, it does it make to the list of our favorite places.
+We have been to quite a few countries in Europe, and Switzerland does make it to the list of our favorite places.
 And the entire country although located in Western Europe is not the same as its counterparts – it is not overcrowded, not dirty and scenic landscapes everywhere!

 It does remind me of Canada in some ways and it felt like home.

-Additional Travel Tips – 7 days in Switzerland Itinerary
+Additional Travel Tips – Switzerland 7 day itinerary

 Schengen Visa – If you require a visa to travel to Europe, most likely it is the Schengen Visa (for those belonging to the Euro Zone or EU, doesn’t include the UK).
 Read our guide to applying for Schengen Visa.